History

 After the candidate filing deadline with the Shelby County Election Commission, all registered candidates receive a CBM information packet that includes details on the CBM and a written questionnaire for the candidate to fill out.
 The questionnaire includes questions on the candidate's qualifications, personal leadership traits, and their specific plans regarding priority issues.
 The full response, exactly as received from the candidate, is posted on the CBM website.

-In addition to the written questionnaire, each candidate who completes the written questionnaire is invited to participate in a live interview conducted by volunteers from the CBM Board and CBM member organizations.
+is invited to participate in a live interview conducted by volunteers from the CBM Board and CBM member organizations.
 The volunteers score each response from both the candidate's live interview and written questionnaire.
 The scores for each candidate are gathered from every volunteer and averaged together for the candidate's total score.
 The CBM strives to have as many volunteers as possible to participate in the candidate rating process to ensure the scores are valid and unbiased.

 The CBM's candidate ratings, including each candidate's total score and guide covering the current issues, are widely distributed throughout the community and published on the CBM website.
 In addition, each Coalition member is encouraged to provide their members and employees with the CBM ratings through their own internal publications.